RobTillaart/HeartBeat/README.md

 - indicate a changing distant - increasing or decreasing.
 - Geiger counter style.

-With the HeartBeatDiag one can give different "messages" depending on the state.
+With the HeartBeatDiag and HeartBeatSL one can give different more specific "messages" depending on the state of the application or a sensor.

 ## Operation